How can teachers use RAC bstreetsmart?

 These lesson plans and activities have been designed to be delivered before students attend RAC bstreetsmart

-This activity uses the RAC bstreetsmart promotional video to get students to start thinking about the ripple effect of a road crash, how many fatalities is acceptable, how can crashes be prevented and what it is like to be a member of the emergency services attending a road crash.
+The downloadable activity below uses the RAC bstreetsmart promotional video to get students to think about the ripple effect of a road crash, how many fatalities is acceptable, how can crashes be prevented and what it is like to be a member of the emergency services attending a road crash.

 Road Trauma Support WA is a state-wide service assisting anyone affected by road trauma, regardless of when the incident occurred or what level of involvement the person had.
 The organisation provides a wide range of support and education services.